Shysto/yolov8-training/README.md

 By providing the facultative `--save_period` option, you can save checkpoint every x epochs (disabled if < 1, default is -1).

+By providing the facultative `--resume` option, you can resume training from a checkpoint. <br>
+In this case, you must provide the path of the `.pth` checkpoint to resume training from to the `-m` option.

+By providing the facultative `--pretrained` option, you can specify a model to load weights from in order to fine-tune it.

 By providing the facultative `--config` option, you can specify a JSON configuration file (default is [`./configs/default.json`](./configs/default.json)). <br>
 More details can be found in the section [Configuration](#configuration).